 When will I feel anything?

 Most women don’t start to experience early pregnancy symptoms until around week 6 of their pregnancy, however there is a large variation between individuals.
 Some women are so acutely tuned into their bodies that they know almost from the moment of conception, that something is going on.
 If you have been trying to conceive, you are more likely to be alert for changes in your body.
-Couples undergoing fertility, for example, are often acutely aware of early pregnancy indicators.
+Women undergoing fertility assistance, for example, are often acutely aware of early pregnancy indicators.

 I’m not sure I want to know

 If you have been trying to conceive, you are probably aware of not building up your hopes too much.
 The inevitable disappointment which comes from having a negative pregnancy test or getting a period is a familiar experience for many women.
-Remember, if you have been using hormone based contraception, it can take up to 12 months for conception to occur after ceasing it.
+Remember, if you have been using hormone based contraception, it can take between 6-12 months after ceasing contraception to conceive.

 But I don’t feel any different